Navneet Singh (bowls)

 Navneet Singh (born 13 September 1994) is an Indian international lawn bowler.
 He has represented India at the Commonwealth Games and won a medal.

+Career

 In 2022, he was selected for the 2022 Commonwealth Games in Birmingham, where he competed in two events; the men's triples and the men's fours.
 In the fours event as part of the team with Sunil Bahadur, Chandan Kumar Singh and Dinesh Kumar he reached the final and secured a silver medal.

+In 2023, he was selected by the Indian national team, to represent them at the sport's blue riband event, the 2023 World Bowls Championship.
+He participated in the men's triples and the men's fours events.